TAPevents/orbit-permissions/README.md

 Delegate *roles* to *users*.

 Each role in the roles list should be prefixed as following:

-* Package roles should be prefixed with the “package:” example: “chat:super-moderator”.
+* Package roles should be prefixed with the "package:" example: "chat:super-moderator".
-* Package roles that were defined in the project code should be prefixed with “project:”.
+* Package roles that were defined in the project code should be prefixed with "project:".
-* Custom roles should be prefixed with “project-custom:”.
+* Custom roles should be prefixed with "project-custom:".

 **Required permissions on the client: orbit-permissions:delegate-and-revoke.**

+*users:* Can be a user object, user_id or a list of user objects and user_ids.

+*roles:* a role or a list of roles to revoke.

 *callback:* Optional.
 If present, called with an error object as its argument.